jacobweber/coverArt/README.txt

 REQUIREMENTS
 ------------

-Works with iTunes 8.x, on Mac OS 10.5 or Windows XP.
+Works with iTunes 8.x or greater, on Mac OS 10.5 or Windows XP.
 Also compatible with other operating systems, with some changes.

-You must have Python installed to run this script.
-Version 2.5.1 is recommended, which comes with Mac OS 10.5.
-For other systems, you can download it from http://www.python.org/download/.
+You must have Python installed to run this script, and version 2.5.1 or greater is recommended.
+For Mac OS 10.5, the built-in Python will work.
+Mac OS 10.6 users should install Python 2.6.4 (see below).
+For other operating systems, you can download it from http://www.python.org/download/.

 INITIAL SETUP
 -------------

+If you're using Mac OS 10.6 (Snow Leopard), the built-in Python has some bugs that prevent Cover Art from working.
+You should download version 2.6.4 or later from http://python.org/download/.
+Then change the first line of coverArtServer.py to:
+#!/usr/local/bin/python

+Users of other operating systems may also need to change the first line of coverArtServer.py, to point to their Python binary.

-To search for covers on Amazon, you'll need a free Amazon Web Services account:
+If you want the ability to search for covers on Amazon, you'll need a free Amazon Web Services account:
 * Go to http://aws.amazon.com and sign up there.
 * Once you're logged in, go to "Your Account", then "Access Identifiers".
 * Copy your Access Key ID and your Secret Access Key.